Avicity7/pyhelp/loops/README.md

 ## Loops

-Loops are powerful tools in Python which allows you to re-iterate in specific conditions.
+Loops are powerful tools in Python, which allows you to re-iterate in specific conditions.
 The two most frequently-used loops in Python include the `for` and `while` loops.

 ### Chapters